Noël Vidot

-Noël Vidot (born 15 December 1962 in Saint-Denis) is a French professional football player and manager.
+Noël Vidot (born 15 December 1962) is a French professional football player and manager.

 Career

 He played for the Le Havre AC, Nîmes Olympique, Stade Lavallois and Le Mans FC.
 He was a member of the French squad that won a silver medal at the 1987 Mediterranean Games.

 In 1994, he began his coaching career.
 He coaches the CS Saint-Denis, US Cambuston and AS Chaudron.
 In 2007, he was a head coach of the Réunion national football team.